-This Vegan Butternut Squash Risotto is a creamy, warming side dish with cubes of sweet roasted squash and arborio rice.
+Butternut squash risotto is a creamy, warming side dish with cubes of sweet roasted squash and arborio rice.
 This recipe is dairy-free and vegan.

 Risotto is an all-time favorite dish at my house.
 It always hits the spot on a chilly night.
-It's so creamy, savory and, when you make it with diced butternut squash, a bit sweet.
+It’s so creamy, savory, a little sweet thanks to the beautiful butternut squash.

-This vegan version has the same buttery flavor and velvety texture you expect from risotto, without any dairy.
-This is a fantastic family-friendly recipe to serve with my holiday Glazed Tofu.
+This dairy-free version has the same buttery flavor and velvety texture you expect from risotto, without any dairy.
+This is a fantastic family-friendly recipe to serve with glazed tofu.

 The ingredients for this dreamy vegan butternut squash risotto are simple and designed to infuse every bite with herby, oniony flavor.